dd0sxx/sapience/packages/api/src/auction/README.md

 ### 6. auction.bids (Broadcast)

-Broadcasts current bids for an Auction to subscribed makers only.
-Makers are automatically subscribed to an auction channel when they send an `auction.start` for that specific auction ID.
+Broadcasts current bids for an Auction to subscribed longs only.
+Longs are automatically subscribed to an auction channel when they send an `auction.start` for that specific auction ID.

 ```typescript
 {